-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will expand by 13 percent by 2028.
+If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will increase by 13 percent by 2028.

-There are several reasons why these careers are expanding so fast.
-One is homeowners using government refunds to install more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-Finally, there’s the red-hot real estate market and a home shortage that’s driven a bump in new construction homes.
+There are a couple of reasons why these careers are growing so quickly.
+One is homeowners taking advantage of government rebates to get more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot home market and a property shortage that’s driven an increase in new construction residences.

 One of the most needed careers is working as an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+Learn more about what they do, how to become one and about how much you can expect to make.

-A HVAC technician is a person who repairs, installs and maintains heating and cooling units.
-Most work with both homeowners and business owners.
+An HVAC technician is a person who services, installs and maintains heating and cooling units.
+Most serve both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

 - Air conditioners